GoogleCloudPlatform/federated-learning/terraform/cross-device/README.md

 - `task-management`: this is a job that manages tasks
 - `task-scheduler`: this is a job that either runs periodically or is triggered by some events

-This example builds on top of the infrastructure that the [blueprint provides](../../../../README.md), and follows the best practices the blueprint establishes.

 ## Prerequisites

 - A POSIX-compliant shell